Imanity-Software/ImanitySpigot3-git/.github/ISSUE_TEMPLATE/behavior-bug-or-plugin-incompatibility.md

 *LATEST* is not a version.

 **Please agree to the following.  (fill x in the [ ])**
-- [ ] I am running the latest version of Paper available from /#client-info channel in our discord.
+- [ ] I am running the latest version of ImanitySpigot3 available from #client-info channel in our discord.
 - [ ] I have searched for and ensured there isn't already an open issue regarding this.
 - [ ] I have compared the issue inbetween TacoSpigot 1.8.8 and ImanitySpigot3 And only ImanitySpigot3 occured this issue.